filviu/blog/content/posts/2010/2010-07-27-mount-a-physical-drive-inside-a-oracle-virtualbox-machine.md

   - virtualization

 ---
 Sometimes I have to check drives under their native operating system.
 Recently I wanted to access a ntfs partition directly under Windows running inside a virtual machine.
-Here&#8217;s how to (easily) do it:
+Here's how to (easily) do it:

 <div>
   [ccNe_bash]<br /> VBoxManage internalcommands createrawvmdk -filename ./ntfs_test.vmdk -rawdisk /dev/sdb -register</p>